-In fiscal 2011, we resumed the application of the equity method of accounting as Macaroni Grill reported net income during the period subsequent to reporting net losses in fiscal 2010 and 2009.
-We recorded our share of Macaroni Grill's fiscal 2011 net income, net of our share of fiscal 2010 and 2009 losses, within operating income since the operations of Macaroni Grill are similar to our ongoing operations.
-This amount has been included in restaurant expense instead of a separate caption in our consolidated statements of income due to the immaterial nature of the amount.
+We account for the Mexico joint venture and Mac Grill investment under the equity method of accounting and record our share of the net income or loss of the investees within operating income since their operations are similar to our ongoing operations.
+These amounts have been included in restaurant expense in our consolidated statements of income due to the immaterial nature of the amounts.